No. SS/40, (RFR/CH/B/5311) HMS Hawke, Royal Navy

 Their father John died of heart disease on 20 July 1917 in Ann Street, Newtownards (aged 68).

-Before the First World War Robert Algie was a Reservist in the Royal Navy and he had been at home for about five years when he was called up.
+Before the First World War Robert Algie was a Reservist in the Royal Navy (he joined on 16 September 1903 for five + seven years) and he had been at home for about six years when he was called up.

 In civilian life he worked as a mechanic for Messrs Freeland & Ferguson in their hem-stitching factory and he and his wife Mary Jane (nee Russell) lived at 124 Greenwell Street, Newtownards.